 Small electrical charges that build up (such as when you rub socked feet over the carpet) are released when you touch the device’s metal.
 This can overload the circuits in the hardware and damage them.

 Another more common and easier problem to fix that causes freezing is overheating.
-This can be caused by either the location or the ventilation of your computer.
+This can be caused by either your computer’s location or ventilation.

-If your computer is in direct sunlight or a hot room, it may not be able to regulate its temperature.
+If your computer is in direct sunlight or a hot room, it may be unable to regulate its temperature.
 This can be amplified by a poor ventilation system, blocked by location, or clogged by dust and debris.

 To start fixing your freezing problem, you’ll need to know what’s causing it.

-Consider when the freezes are happening (do they happen every time you run a certain program or perform a certain action?), how often they happen and if they happen regularly, and if it’s a problem with just your computer or a network.
+Consider when the freezes happen (do they happen every time you run a certain program or perform a certain action?), how often and if they happen regularly, and if it’s a problem with just your computer or a network.